liwenyip/hugo-easy-gallery/README.md

 **New:** Create a gallery of all images in a directory with just one line of shortcode, see [demo](https://www.liwen.id.au/heg/#gallery-usage).

 **Need help?** Post your question at https://github.com/liwenyip/hugo-easy-gallery/issues.
-Please be patient (I have a busy day job); I will respond eventually.
+Please be patient (I have a busy day job as that has nothing to do with coding); I will respond eventually.
 Please DO NOT email me asking for help, you are very unlikely to get a response from me this way.

 ## Demo